Interstitial Cystitis – Diagnosis, Symptoms, and Treatment

 The cause of interstitial cystitis is unknown.
 Studies show that certain foods and beverages (eg, caffeine, alcohol, citrus) can worsen symptoms, but these findings are inconsistent.

-Bladder biopsies in patients with interstitial cystitis often show urothelial abnormalities but it is not clear whether these findings are related to other disorders.
+Bladder biopsies in patients with interstitial cystitis often show abnormalities in the cells that line the bladder but it is not clear whether these findings are related to interstitial cystitis or another disorder.
 Female gender is the only consistently identified risk factor for the condition.
-There may also be a genetic susceptibility to developing the disease.
+There may also be a genetic susceptibility to developing the disease as cases are more common in those who have a relative with the disease.

 How Common is Interstitial Cystitis?